 The official kick-off for the three-year project took place on February 27, 2020.
 The company is tasked with designing the aircraft and brand image, as well as creating flight routes and usage scenarios for the air-taxi system.
+They are similarly responsible for encouraging the development of safety and comfort standards similar to that of the automotive industry, and determining the final potential of an air taxi service in the German North-Rhine Westphalia (NRW) region.
 The project is expected to be completed by 2023.

 Other partners of the project include the Aachen University of Applied Sciences, the Department of Economics, Science and Europe of the City of Aachen, FH Aachen, Braunwagner GmbH, OECC Concepts & Consulting GmbH, MOQO Digital Solutions GmbH, RLE IN-TERNATIONAL GmbH, FEV Vehicle GmbH, Flughafengesellschaft Mönchengladbach GmbH, Rheinland Air Service, City of Mönchengladbach, Nahverkehr Rheinland and FEV Consulting.